 This is why laminated glass is used for acoustic reduction, especially glass laminated with specially designed acoustic interlayers.
 By using these specifically designed acoustic laminates, coupled with using multiple glass units (double and triple glazed units) and glass of differing thicknesses, you can specify glass with an extremely low Critical Frequency which improves the acoustic reduction of the glass and improves the corrected (Rw(C;Ctr)) acoustic insulation values of the glass.

-You can view the typical acoustic values of some standard glass specifications here.
 When specifying noise reduction glass you must also consider that the acoustic value of whole window installation will depend on the frame performance as well as the glass to create an overall Rw value.

 Sound Proof Glass